Elizabeth Balfour, Countess of Balfour: Early life and family

 Lady Balfour was born Elizabeth Edith Bulwer-Lytton at Hyde Park Gate on 12 June 1867 to The Honourable Robert Bulwer-Lytton, a poet and diplomat, and Edith Villiers, a lady-in-waiting to Queen Victoria.
 Lady Balfour was one of seven children.
 Her siblings included Lady Constance Bulwer-Lytton, Lady Emily Lutyens, Victor Bulwer-Lytton, 2nd Earl of Lytton, and Neville Bulwer-Lytton, 3rd Earl of Lytton.

-On her fathers side, she was a granddaughter of Edward Bulwer-Lytton, 1st Baron Lytton and Rosina Bulwer Lytton, Lady Lytton and a great-granddaughter of women's rights advocate Anna Wheeler.
-On her mothers side, she was a great granddaughter of George Villiers and Theresa Parker, a grand niece of George Villiers, 4th Earl of Clarendon, and niece of Henry Loch, 1st Baron Loch (the husband of her mothers twin sister).
+On her father's side, she was a granddaughter of Edward Bulwer-Lytton, 1st Baron Lytton and Rosina Bulwer Lytton, Lady Lytton and a great-granddaughter of women's rights advocate Anna Wheeler.
+On her mother's side, she was a great granddaughter of George Villiers and Theresa Parker, a grand niece of George Villiers, 4th Earl of Clarendon, and niece of Henry Loch, 1st Baron Loch (the husband of her mother's twin sister).

 During Lady Balfour's childhood, her father was posted to Lisbon, Madrid, and Vienna.
 She and her sisters were educated by governesses.
 In 1876, her parents were appointed as the Viceroy and Vicereine of India and the family moved into the Viceroy's Palace.
 Her father resigned from the position in 1880 and was created Earl of Lytton, at which time she became entitled to the style Lady Edith Bulwer-Lytton.
-The family returned from India that same year, and took us residence at Knebworth House in Hertfordshire.
+The family returned from India that same year, and took up residence at Knebworth House in Hertfordshire.
 Her father later served as the British Ambassador to France.
 As her father's travel companion, she took on many of her mother's duties as a society hostess.